Lufttransport: Early history

 Lufttransport was established in 1971 with a base at Bardufoss Airport.
 By 1973 it had a revenue of 1.3 million Norwegian kroner and four employees.
-In expanded in 1978 after it was awarded contracts to fly services out of Svalbard Airport, Longyear in 1978.
+It expanded in 1978 after it was awarded contracts to fly services out of Svalbard Airport, Longyear in 1978.
 This included both flights for the mining company Store Norske and the research institute Kings Bay to Ny-Ålesund Airport, Hamnerabben.

 The company's largest growth came in 1980, when took steps to start flying offshore services.
 Lufttransport was seen as a credible competitor to the then monopolist Helikopter Service.
 In 1982 both Statoil and Norsk Hydro signed three-year contracts with a combined value of 300 million kroner to fly to installations in the Norwegian Sea off Northern Norway.
 For these routes, six Aerospatiale AS 332L Super Pumas were procured between 1983 and 1985.
 The airline was also awarded a contract with Saga Petroleum to operate offshore flights in Benin.
 By 1984 the airline reach a revenue of 170 million kroner, with 110 employees, after it started flights to Trænabanken and Tromsøflaket, the latter based out of Tromsø Airport.
 It also established a base at Bergen Airport, Flesland where Statoil used Lufttransport for some flights to Statfjord.

 A fall in the oil price had resulted in a reduced willingness for the oil companies to pay higher prices to Lufttransport in order to entice competition The three-year contract with Statoil and Norsk Hydro was not extended, leaving the company in financial dire straits.
 Lufttransport therefore contacted Helikopter Service, resulting in a merger from 1 January 1987.
 Helikopter Service took over all offshore operations, while land-based services continued in the subsidiary Lufttransport.